odinuv/web/en/apv/walkthrough/backend/index.md

 {% endhighlight %}

 In the above query, I used a placeholder name `:name` (placeholder must start with colon `:`).
-Then I bind value to it using the [`bindValue`](http://php.net/manual/en/pdostatement.bindvalue.php) method of the `$stmt` [`PDOStatement`](http://php.net/manual/en/class.pdostatement.php) object.
+Then I bind a value to it using the [`bindValue`](http://php.net/manual/en/pdostatement.bindvalue.php) method of the `$stmt` [`PDOStatement`](http://php.net/manual/en/class.pdostatement.php) object.
 Last, I (`execute`)[http://php.net/manual/en/pdostatement.execute.php] the statement.
 Then the result can be printed as in the previous example.